ibm-cloud-docs/key-protect/settings-key-create-import-access.md

 {: #manage-keyCreateImportAccess}

-After you set up your {{site.data.keyword.keymanagementservicelong}} service instance, you can manage key creation/import policies by using the
+After you set up your {{site.data.keyword.keymanagementservicelong}} service instance, you can manage keyCreateImportAccess policies by using the
 {{site.data.keyword.keymanagementservicelong}} service API.
 {: shortdesc}